 Clunking sound while spinning backwards (counterclockwise)

-We are seeing some wooden hubs detaching from the nylon drive wheel.
-It seems in some cases the glue is failing and this causes the wheel to separate from the wooden hub center.
+If you have an older Sidekick (pre-2016) some wooden hubs were prone to detach from the nylon drive wheel.
+In some cases the glue failed and this caused the wheel to separate from the wooden hub center.
 When the wheel spins forward (or clockwise) the problem is undetectable, but when spinning backwards (counterclockwise) during plying, there’s a clunking sound.

 Treadling is stiff